harshpreet08/Library-Management/README.md

 - Handling workflows like issuing, returning, and tracking overdue items
 - Providing a clean and contextual command-line interface
 - Writing modular, testable, and well-structured C++ code
+- Introducing login/registration flows with secure password hashing using libsodium
+- Managing roles (User and Staff) with appropriate menu access and permissions

 ---